Program & Events

 The Irish Woolfest is packed with activities and entertainment for all ages.
 And it’s not limited to the day itself – there are events all weekend!

-and much more, including the Canberra Celtic Pipe Band and Dancers, Wood Chopping Demonstrations, The Gold Trails Re-enactment Group and of course our very own Pirate Pete.
+and much more, including the Canberra Celtic Pipe Band and Dancers, Wood Chopping Demonstrations and The Gold Trails Re-enactment Group.